-This series of work investigates how self-concept and identity are altered by emotional responses to personal and global events.
+This series of work investigates how self-concept and identity are altered by emotional responses to personal trauma.
 The imagery examines how neurotransmitters react to emotional responses.

 As I recycle perceived memories or process current events, communication within the brain develop allostasis, or the balancing and stabilizing of basic physiological life functions during changing environmental and developmental contexts.
 My goal is to gain an understanding of the self and to use art as a vehicle of healing.
 The end result is a documentation towards understanding.